adafruit/circup/README.rst

-      bundle-add     Add bundles to the local bundles list, by "user/repo"... bundle-remove  Remove one or more bundles from the local bundles list. bundle-show    Show the list of bundles, default and local, with URL,... freeze         Output details of all the modules found on the connected... install        Install a named module(s) onto the device. list           Lists all out of date modules found on the connected...
+      bundle-add     Add bundles to the local bundles list, by "user/repo"... bundle-remove  Remove one or more bundles from the local bundles list. bundle-show    Show the list of bundles, default and local, with URL,... example        Copy named example(s) from a bundle onto the device. freeze         Output details of all the modules found on the connected... install        Install a named module(s) onto the device. list           Lists all out of date modules found on the connected...